eliotwalt/CMIP6py/README.md

 **Playwright Sync / Async API in Jupyter notebooks**

 This error shows up when running `cmip6py.esgf_network.analytics.get_esgf_nodes_status()` from a jupyter notebook.
 Run the command in the termninal first to load the status file in cache.
+You can use the `init_esgf_nodes.py` script for that.
 ```
 Error: It looks like you are using Playwright Sync API inside the asyncio loop.
 Please use the Async API instead.